osfclient/osfclient/docs/cli-usage.rst

 programmatic access to your files use the library, otherwise try out the command-line program.

-Below some examples on how to use it:
+Below some examples on how to use the command-line program:
 ::

+    # getting help
+    $ osf -h
+    $ osf <command> -h

     # list all files for a public project
     $ osf -p <projectid> ls

+    # setup a local folder for an existing project
+    $ osf init

     # list all files for a private project
     # set $OSF_PASSWORD to provide the password